Double killer Paul Wilson jailed for rape and murder of Nicole Tuxford

 Tuxford had been training for two years with the Phoenix Light Foundation to become a life coach.

-The High Court in Christchurch heard how Wilson and Tuxford had known each other for about a year before the murder.
+The High Court at Christchurch heard how Wilson and Tuxford had known each other for about a year before the murder.

 They had socialised together in the same circles and Tuxford told her mother that she "felt sorry for him" and wanted to help him out with some life coaching.